dreab8/JdbcSession/README.md

 UserTransaction/TransactionManager calls_

 * Transaction.begin() would call
-    * TransactionCoordinatorJtaImpl.PhysicalTransactionInflow.begin(), which would call
+    * TransactionCoordinatorJtaImpl.LocalInflow.begin(), which would call
         * PhysicalJtaTransaction.begin()
         * TransactionCoordinatorJtaImpl.afterBegin()

 * Transaction.commit() would call
-    * TransactionCoordinatorJtaImpl.PhysicalTransactionInflow.commit(), which would call
+    * TransactionCoordinatorJtaImpl.LocalInflow.commit(), which would call
-        * PhysicalJtaTransaction.begin(), which would *lead to*:
+        * JtaTransactionAdapter.commit(), which would *lead to*:
             * RegisteredSynchronization.beforeCompletion(), which would call
         	    * SynchronizationCallbackCoordinator.beforeCompletion(), which would call
         	        * TransactionCoordinatorJtaImpl.beforeCompletion() - via SynchronizationCallbackTarget